himanii-ssharma/Foreground-Background-Segmentation/README.md

 The higher false positive rate is attributable to our algorithm's design choice to fully fill foreground silhouettes, whereas MOG2 leaves holes in the foreground mask.

+The lower FPS rate (that still operates in real-time) is due to pre and post processing which is essential to produce a higher quality output.

 ---

 ## Tech Stack